 Marnita's Table seeks to make Intentional Social Interaction the new pattern for society, with people of color and other under-resourced people included at the resource sharing table.
 We are experts at bringing policy makers and other leaders together with those who are impacted by the policies being made.

 Mixed Blood Theatre Company

-Mixed Blood's EnterTRaining program uses customized theatrical productions to address differences in the workplace.
-Tailor-made shows are created for each client and its inclusion initiatives.
-The theater programs are written for each organization and produced by Mixed Blood Theater company.
-But they go beyond theater.
-They create follow up training programs that focus on behavioral change in individuals.
+Mixed Blood's EnterTRaining program uses customized theatrical productions to address workplace differences.
+Created for each client and its inclusion initiatives, the tailor-made shows are produced by Mixed Blood Theater company.
+But they go beyond theater, creating follow-up training programs that focus on behavioral change in individuals.

 Native Vote Alliance of Minnesota